Non-Martingale Fixed-Point Processes for Iterated Monodromy Groups: Abstract

 \section{Abstract}

-We construct families of rational functions $f: \mathbb{P}^1_k \rightarrow \mathbb{P}^1_k$ of degree $d \geq 2$ over a perfect field $k$ with non-martingale fixed-point processes.
-Then for any normal variety $X$ over $\bP_{\Bar{k}}^N$, we give conditions on $f: X \rightarrow X$ to guarantee that the associated fixed-point process is a martingale.
-This work extends the previous work of Bridy, Jones, Kelsey, and Lodge ~\cite{iterated} on martingale conditions and answers their question on the existence of a non-martingale fixed-point process associated with the iterated monodromy group of a rational function.
+We construct families of rational functions $f \colon \bP^1_k \to \bP^1_k$ of degree $d \geq 2$ over a perfect field $k$ whose associated fixed-point processes fail to be martingales.
+Conversely, for any normal variety $X \subset \bP^N_{\overline{k}}$ and a finite, generically \'etale morphism $f \colon X \to X$, we establish geometric conditions on the critical orbits of $f$ that guarantee the fixed-point process is a martingale.
+Our constructions answer a question of Bridy, Jones, Kelsey, and Lodge \cite{iterated} regarding the existence of non-martingale behaviour in arboreal Galois representations, and extend their martingale criteria to higher-dimensional dynamical systems.
+In particular, we exhibit infinitely many postcritically finite maps with non-martingale fixed-point processes and characterize the group-theoretic obstructions to the martingale property in the genus-zero case.
+Furthermore, we prove that despite the failure of the martingale property, the fixed-point proportion still vanishes with a quantifiable convergence rate.